ashviniwebonise/Webonator-Assignments/6_javascript/README.md

 Following are the actions user can perform on image:

 #### thumbnail(width : int)
-Resize the image according to  width
+Resize the image according to width.

 * Example
 ``` ruby